timescale/docs/timescaledb/tutorials/financial-candlestick-tick-data/create-candlestick-aggregates.md

 ```

 The continuous aggregate refreshes every hour, so every hour new
-candlesticks are materialized, if there's new raw tick data in the hypertable.
+candlesticks are materialized, **if there's new raw tick data in the hypertable**.

 When this job runs, it only refreshes the time period between `start_offset`
 and `end_offset`, and ignores modifications outside of this window.